streamnative/function-mesh/docs/security.md

   certSecretDefaultMode: 288 # 0440; use decimal for Helm --set and JSON too.
 controllerManager:
   podSecurityContext:
-    fsGroup: 10001 # Suitable for the chart default image; verify for other images.
+    fsGroup: 10001 # Example non-zero supplemental GID; choose one allowed by your policy.
 ```

 `runAsGroup` alone does not change the Secret volume's group ownership.
 Set
 `fsGroup` so kubelet makes the mounted files group-readable by the controller.
+Kubernetes also adds `fsGroup` to the process's supplementary groups; it does
+not need to match the image's primary GID.
+Any non-zero GID allowed by your
+cluster policy can be used for this purpose, including 65532 for distroless.
 Do not use `256` (0400) alone for a non-root controller: Secret files are owned
 by root.
 With `fsGroup`, kubelet may add group-read permission even when the
 requested mode is 0400, so do not rely on it for owner-only access.